-- Bowls and plates can be packed together in boxes.
-Use paper or bubble wrap for fine china.]
+- Bowls and plates can be packed together in inboxes.
+Use paper or bubble wrap for fine china.

-- Before putting into boxes, wrap each piece of glass separately.
+- Before putting it into boxes, wrap each piece of glass separately.

 - Secure your appliances with duct tape after you wrap cords around them and cover them with paper.

 - Pack in boxes and cushions using paper or towels.
 Put electronics in the original packaging as advised.
 Wrap them in towels and blankets, then place them in boxes instead – if you do not have them.